giovannellilab/Geomosaic/docs/commands/prerun.md

 ### Overview

 This command is very easy.
-It is usefull to install the required conda environments to run your workflow/unit.
+It is useful to install the required conda environments to run your workflow/unit.

 ```
 geomosaic prerun --help